vikashvs36/microservices-tutoria/limit-service/README.md

 After run the limit-service application the result will be got from API : **http://localhost:1111/api/limit-service/limits**.
 It will give the static result.

+To get the configuration properties from properties file we can mention it into **application.yml :**

+	limit-service:
+		min: 10
+		max: 100

+### > Way to get the values from properties files into controller using class.

+Creating a class named Configuration to get the values from properties files.

+**@Component : ** @Component is the most generic Spring annotation.
+A class which is decorated with @Component is found during classpath scanning and registered in the context as a Spring bean.

+**@ConfigurationProperties(prefix = "limit-service") :** Spring Boot @ConfigurationProperties is letting developer maps the entire .properties and yml file into an object easily.
+It supports both .properties and .yml file. prefix limit-service, find limit-service.* values.

+**Example : **

+	@Component
+	// prefix limit-service, find limit-service.* values in applicaiton.yml file
+	@ConfigurationProperties(prefix = "limit-service")
+	public class Configuration {

+		// Remain properties key will be same which is mention in the application.yml file private int min;
+		private int max;

+		// Setter, Getter and Constructor here.
+	}

+We can use is on the controller to get the values from propertes file as given below :

+	@Autowired
+	private Configuration configuration;

+	@GetMapping(value = "/limits")
+	public LimitConfiguration fetchLimitConfiguration() {
+		return new LimitConfiguration(configuration.getMin(), configuration.getMax());
+	}